For quite some time now I’ve been struggling with the question of how to move forward with this website restoration.bike.

 I think we all feel that “working hard” is necessary to pay the bills.
-But often times after the bills are payed we still work very hard to support a lifestyle that sits in the way of a goal that resonates more with who we really are.
+But oftentimes after the bills are paid we still work very hard to support a lifestyle that sits in the way of a goal that resonates more with who we really are.

 I had dinner with my friends on Friday night.
 And the following Monday, some would consider a “normal working day”, I found myself riding in the woods, gathering content with my GoPro for the next YouTube movie about a tire review.

 And this is what I saw and experienced…